WIND TURBINE TECHNICIAN COURSES

 For more information, head here.
 Talk with an Admissions Representative for more information on all wind technician program requirements.

-Courses in UTI's Wind Turbine Technician training program include relevant, real-world training with a curriculum developed hand-in-hand with employers.1 Some of the courses that students will take, along with their descriptions, are listed below (course titles and descriptions are subject to change).
+Courses in UTI's Wind programs include relevant, real-world training with a curriculum developed hand-in-hand with employers.1 Some of the courses that students will take, along with their descriptions, are listed below:33

 DC Electrical Theory